brave/pagegraph-crawl/README.md

     --debug debug
 ```

 The `-t` specifies how many seconds to crawl the URL provided in `-u` using the PageGraph binary in `-b`.

 You can see all supported options:
 ```bash
 npm run crawl -- -h
 ```

-**NOTE:** PageGraph currently does not track puppeteer / automation scripts, and so modifying or interacting with the document through [devtools/puppeteer](https://pptr.dev/) while recording a PageGraph file will fail.
+**NOTE:** PageGraph currently does not track puppeteer / automation scripts, and so modifying or interacting with the document through [devtools/puppeteer](https://pptr.dev/) while recording a PageGraph file will likely fail.